Panamaram: Panamaram Fort

 Panamaram has great significance in the history of Indian freedom struggle as it witnessed one of the first freedom struggle in South India.

 On 11 October 1802 Pazhassi Raja's followers like Thalakkal Chanthu and Edachena Kunkan Nair captured the Panamaram Fort which was manned by the infantry units of Bombay.
 Commanding officer Capt.
 Dickinson and Lt.
 Maxwell were killed in action along with 25 soldiers.
 And this victory brought a new vigor to the resistance movement.

 Panamaram Heronry

 According to the annual heronry count of the Malabar Natural History Society (MNHS), the Panamaram Heronry is the largest heronry in Malabar in terms of number and diversity of birds breeding there.
 It is a small (1 acre) island in the river Kabani, an elevated sand bank.
-Government has issued orders to take apt measures to conserve the Panamaram Heronry.
+The government has issued orders to take apt measures to conserve the Panamaram Heronry.
 The massive destruction of bamboo groves on the heronry and unbridled sand mining are the two vital issues the heronry is facing.
-It has been observed that, many birds of the foreign origin also migrate to Panamaram during the nestling season.
-The cattle egret (Bubulcus ibis) was also observed breeding here in 2010, the breeding of the bird is reported in the state after 62 years.
+It has been observed that many birds of foreign origin also migrate to Panamaram during the nestling season.
+The cattle egret (Bubulcus ibis) was also observed breeding here in 2010; the breeding of the bird is reported in the state after 62 years.
 Other main species are little egret, Ardeola (pond heron), night heron, intermediate egret, purple heron, and black-headed ibis.